 One undergraduate student from the University of Nottingham accepted to study at Waseda University is nominated for consideration for this competitive scholarship depending on academic performance.
 For the

 2018/19 academic year the award was a monthly stipend of JPY 80,000 (approx £560).

 Funded by generous donations, the Aspire scholarships are competitive awards related to travel.

 Please follow the link below to find out more about eligibility criteria for each award and a link to the online and paper application forms:

 Selections for the Aspire 2018 scholarships are made by the Funding and Financial Support team.

 Competitive scholarships of £500 are available for the China and Malaysia Campus Summer Schools.

 The following bursaries available for overseas summer schools, not including the China and Malaysia Campuses.
 These bursaries are available to students who are classed as Home students for fees purposes.

-- Up to 20 awards of £500 available for 1st and 2nd year students dependent on household income.
+- Up to 25 awards of £500 available for students who not in their final year, dependent on household income.